 Ricardo Balbido, Jr., has been elected as an Independent Director of the Company in 2005.
-He was formerly the President and CEO of Philippine Veterans Bank, President and COO of Dao Heng Bank, Inc., Senior Vice- President of Bank of the Philippine Islands and AVP of BPI Leasing Corporation.
-Mr. Balbido received his degree in Bachelor of Science in Business Administration Major in Accounting from Silliman University and earned his Master in Business Administration (full academics) from Ateneo de Manila University.
+Currently, he is doing financial consultancy after retirement from his various banking stint as former President and CEO of Philippine Veterans Bank, former President and COO of Dao Heng Bank, Inc., former Senior Vice President of Bank of the Philippine Islands.
+He was also former President of the Philippine Clearing House Corporation, and Director of Bankers Association of the Philippines.
+Mr. Balbido received his degree in Bachelor of Science in Business Administration Major in Accounting from Silliman University and is a Certified Public Accountant.
+He earned full academics in Master in Business Administration from Ateneo de Manila University.
+He also has an Advance Bank Management Program Certificate from the Asian Institute of Management (AIM).